Step One

 Currency Exchange

-After community investment performance and maturity, all investors will begin to receive cash dividends and ROI as cash exchange in the country’s currency.
-Funds will be sent from the investment program to its settlement bank for investment expenses with general contractors and entities.
+After community investment performance and maturity, you will begin to receive cash dividends and ROI as cash exchange in the country’s currency.

 Step Six